-Highlight the text that you want the user to be linked to and click the HTML button in the text editor toolbar (the button is simply the letters "HTML".)
+Highlight the text that you want the user to be linked to and click the Source Code or HTML button in the text editor toolbar (the button looks like this "< >".)
 You will be taken to the HTML code of the page that you created.
 Find the place in the code where your highlighted text is located.
 You will see a tag in front of where your text starts that looks like this:

 <p>.
 See the screenshot below for an example:

 Figure 4.
 Highlighted Text & Corresponding HTML Code

 The code for your identifier must include the name of your link

 so that a connection is made between the two.
 For this example, our

 link is named #location, therefore the code for our identifier will

 <p id="location"> and then click the

 Save Changesbutton on the bottom of the page.
 Then visit your public website to see that the Anchor link works.
 When you click on the link, the page should "jump" to the text that you chose to link it to.
 The user is taken directly to that part of the page when the "anchor link" is clicked.